 In total, that’s 90 visits per month.
 This can grow exponentially if you’re able to publish quality content quickly.

 I did go for 1 tougher keyword here because my blog is already aged (from 2017), has a lot of other indexed articles, is already ranking in Google.

-It’s currently end of April, 2020 as I’m typing this so we’ll see in a month or so when I look up these keywords if I’m ranking for them in the 1st pages of Google!
+It’s the current end of April 2020 as I’m typing this so we’ll see in a month or so when I look up these keywords if I’m ranking for them on the 1st pages of Google!

 I’m not going to go into detail about this in this blog post because I’ve already created an entire checklist that you can bookmark and go through each time you publish a post.

 I will say that my checklist is SUPER thorough – usually, you don’t even have to do everything I list in it.

 - Keyword(s) in your title; if you are targetting more than one, then, of course, you can’t fit them all in your title and that’s totally fine.